LordNoteworthy/windows-internals/dotnet-il-assembler.md

 - the CLR programming model is inherently object oriented, so the items represented in metadata are __classes and their members__, with their accompanying __attributes, properties, and relationships__.
 - metadata is an integral part of a managed module, which means each managed module always carries a complete, high-level, formal description of its logical structure.
 - structurally, metadata is a __normalized relational database__.
 This means that metadata is organized as a set of __cross-referencing__ rectangular tables—as opposed to, for example, a hierarchical database that has a tree structure.
-- each column of a metadata table contains either data or a reference to a row of another table.
+- each column of a metadata table contains __either data__ or a __reference__ to a row of another table.
 Metadata does not contain any duplicate data fields; each category of data resides in only one table of the metadata database.
 If another table needs to employ the same data, it references the table that holds the data.
 - an example of optimized metadata:<p align="center"><img src="https://i.imgur.com/HAGIZWS.png" width="400px" height="auto"></p>
 - it is possible, however (perhaps as a result of sloppy metadata emission or of incremental compilation), to have the child tables interleaved with regard to their owner classes.
 In such a case, additional intermediate metadata tables are engaged, providing noninterleaved lookup tables sorted by the owner class.
 Instead of referencing the method records, class records reference the records of an __intermediate table (a pointer table)__, and those records in turn reference the method records, as diagrammed below.
 Metadata that uses such intermediate lookup tables is referred to as __unoptimized or uncompressed__: <p align="center"><img src="https://i.imgur.com/HSV8hjI.png" width="400px" height="auto"></p>

 ## Heaps and Tables

-- logically, metadata is represented as a set of __named streams++, with each stream representing a category of metadata.
+- logically, metadata is represented as a set of __named streams__, with each stream representing a category of metadata.
-- rhese streams are divided into two types: __metadata heaps__ and __metadata tables__.
+- these streams are divided into two types: __metadata heaps__ and __metadata tables__.

 ### Heaps

-- metadata heap is a storage of trivial structure, holding a __contiguous sequence of items__.
+- metadata heap is a storage of __trivial structure__, holding a __contiguous sequence of items__.
 - heaps are used in metadata to store __strings and binary objects__.
 - there are three kinds of metadata heaps:
     - __String heap__: This kind of heap contains __zero-terminated character strings__, encoded in UTF-8.